The following are the guidelines to be followed when reviewing a nominee’s biographical information.

 - A coach must have a significant international record and have been coaching at least 25 years.

-- World Records
+• World Records

-- World Championships gold medals
+• World Championship gold medals

-- Numbers of World Championship medals won
+• Numbers of World Championship medals won

-- World Cup, Grand Prix gold medals
+• World Cup, Grand Prix gold medals

-- Regional Championships won (European Championships, Commonwealth Games, Pan American Games,
+• Regional Championships won (European Championships, Commonwealth Games, Pan American Games,

-- Consideration to swimmers failing to make an Olympic team because of non-Olympic years due to war (1916, 1940, 1944), injury, career interruptions, non-Olympic events such as the individual medley (I.M.) prior to 1964, etc.
+- Consideration should be given to athletes failing to participate in Olympics because of non-Olympic years due to war (1916, 1940, 1944), boycotts (1980, 1984) injury, career interruptions and non-Olympic events such as the individual medley (I.M.) prior to 1964, etc.